 These synthetic fiber rugs also undergo treatment using perfluorinated chemicals (PFCs) to prevent stains and keep them waterproof.
 Science has linked these chemicals to potential health hazards like cancer development.

-According to studies, rugs are a major pathway for PFCs to come in contact with babies and toddlers who spend a lot of their time playing on rugs1.
+According to studies, rugs are a major pathway for PFCs to come in contact with babies and toddlers, who spend a lot of their time playing on rugs.
 They can also cause health issues like dermatitis and respiratory infections.

-Synthetic rugs also release Volatile Organic Compounds (VOCs)2, which can be harmful to our health.
+Synthetic rugs also release Volatile Organic Compounds (VOCs)1, which can be harmful to our health and indoor air quality.

 Synthetic rugs can prove highly flammable without fire retardant treatment and are therefore specially treated with these fire retardant chemicals.
-While these chemicals are helpful to reduce fire hazards, they release toxins into the air and water, which can be passed into the body.
+While these chemicals are helpful in reducing fire hazards, they release toxins into the air and water, which can be passed into the body.

-Research reveals that children have a high concentration of these flame retardant chemicals compared to adults4.
+Research reveals that children have a high concentration of these flame-retardant chemicals compared to adults.

 These chemicals can affect fetal development and lead to other adverse health issues like cancer.